The Bankrate promise

 In addition, the FTC and the Food and Drug Administration have been working to get bogus cures off store shelves.
 They’ve issued warning letters to sellers of unapproved or mislabeled products that claim to treat the diseases, including teas, essential oils and colloidal silver.

-One prominent online promoter of alleged remedies, conservative radio host Alex Jones, was recently issued a cease-and-desist letter from the New York attorney general.
+One prominent online promoter of alleged remedies, conservative radio host Alex Jones, was issued a cease-and-desist letter from the New York attorney general last month.

 3. Be on guard against “safe” or “guaranteed” investments